Dagger records releases

 On "Hey Joe", Jimi slips in some anti-vietnam war comments into the lyrics.
 As usual "Spanish Castle Magic" has some fine solo explorations from Jimi.
 For "Voodoo Chile" Noel Redding plays rhythm guitar when the band are joined again by Jack Casady on bass (as at the Winterland 68 gigs).
 Jimi introduces him as Jack Bruce (of Cream) by mistake at the end !
 This gig took place the night after the LA Forum gig that was put out in the "Lifelines" set and again you can sense Jimi's more distant manner.
-He had his reasons, the incessant touring, which he had long since had enough of, aswell as the collapse of relations within the band and with his management.

 More concerts, studio tapes and home demos are promised from Dagger Records.
 Keep in touch with the official web site (www.jimi-hendrix.com) for details of this and future releases.

 Lively typo and it does show Jimi at the actual gig - 7/10

 LIVE AT CLARK UNIVERSITY